Course

 • Summarize the diagnostic indicators of ASD and explain developmental differences in individuals across the lifespan.

-• Explore contemporary assessment tools and funding options available to individuals diagnosed as a child or adult.
+• Explore contemporary assessment tools and funding options available for individuals diagnosed as children or adults.

-Evaluate evidence based methodologies and interventions with individuals on the autism spectrum.
+2. Evaluate evidence-based methodologies and interventions for individuals on the autism spectrum.

-• Compare pseudo and anti-scientific models with evidence based methodologies.
+• Compare pseudoscientific and anti-scientific models with evidence-based methodologies.

-• Examine behavior, social, and cognitive theories of autisms and their impact on practice.
+• Examine behavioral, social, and cognitive theories of autism and their impact on practice.

-• Examine behavioural outcomes associated with different intervention models.
+• Analyze behavioral outcomes associated with different intervention models.

 • Summarize significant peer-reviewed research on intervention practices.

-Analyze a range of lifespan issues regarding social/emotional, communication/language, and behavioural domains.
+3. Analyze a range of lifespan issues related to social/emotional, communication/language, and behavioral domains.

-• Evaluate behavioral interpretations of complex social behavior impacting relationships in preschool, school, community and employment settings.
+• Evaluate behavioral interpretations of complex social behaviour impacting relationships in preschool, school, community, and employment settings.

 • Review common mental and physical health conditions associated with autism, such as seizures, anxiety, and depression.

-• Examine tensions regarding autism between cure, treatment, acceptance and celebration perspectives.
+• Examine tensions regarding autism from the perspectives of cure, treatment, acceptance, and celebration.

 Textbook materials